mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 description: "This post is here to test jektex, a lightweight jekyll plugin for LaTeX rendering LaTeX."
 ---

-Hey.
+Hey there.
 Welcome.

 This is my little island on the internet. 🏝️

 You'll notice there're already some posts here.
-I copied them from my linkedin account because I want them somewhere that actually makes sense [^1].
+I stole them from my own linkedin account because I want them somewhere that actually makes sense.
+Linkedin is fine for some things, but it's not for thinking out loud.

 ### why